 In 2016, we finally traded long hours in the corporate world for the relaxed pace of Cape Breton

-It took two years of searching before we found our beautiful home and business, our dream of Luckenbooth.
-It truly was fate that brought us to her door: we’ve always opted for the quaint ferry ride when travelling the Cabot Trail, but one casual trip in 2018 found us re-routed via a different entrance… past the Gaelic College… past a fallen real estate sign by the side of the road… WAIT!
+It took two years before we found our beautiful contemporary log home called The Luckenbooth.
+After a quick tour a new business venture emerged, It truly was fate that brought us to her door: we’ve always opted for the quaint ferry ride when travelling the Cabot Trail, but one casual trip in early 2018 found us re-routed via a different entrance… past the Gaelic College… past a fallen real estate sign by the side of the road… STOP!

 Your hosts Gary and Donna-Lynn are waiting to welcome you to beautiful Cape Breton with a heaping helping of “Caper Hospitality”.
 Wake up to your choice of the “Wee Nibble” or “Full Monty” breakfasts prepared by Donna-Lynn with local baked goods.
 Gary loves to share his local “Caper Insights” and can help you find all the best local eateries, artisans, beaches, hiking trails, and maybe even a hidden waterfall or swimming hole!